ramgrg/SmartFarming/README.md

     * Constraints, Operations and Drived fields in OCL
   ### 4. Model Transformation in Epsilon
     * Refactoring and Refining of Metamodels
-    * Model to Model Transformation
+    * Model to Model Transformation using ATL
     * Model to Text Transformation
   ### 5. xText and Sirius
     * Concrete Syntax using xText